 Whiskey Off-Road 30 Proof

 There are 3 aid stations on the 50 Proof backcountry course

 - #1 and #3 are the same station – Copper Basin Aid Station

 - Participants are allowed to receive “hand-ups” from their support crew at each aid station, and at the intersection of FR 373/Thumb Butte Circle and Copper Basin Rd (one mile from the top of the Skull Valley climb).

-- Copper Basin aid station support crew are only able to access the Copper Basin comfort station (#2 & #4) by driving to the FR 373/Copper Basin intersection and then either walking or pedaling to the aid station location, roughly 2 miles down hill.
+- Copper Basin aid station support crew are only able to access the Copper Basin aid station (#1 & #3) by driving to the FR 373/Copper Basin intersection and then either walking or pedaling to the aid station location, roughly 2 miles downhill.
 No vehicles are allowed on the course past FR 373/Copper Basin & Thumb Butte Circle intersection.

 Aid Station Fare

-Each station will be equipped with bagels, donuts, cookies, bananas, oranges and pickles.
+Each station will be equipped with V8 +Energy, cookies, oranges, pickles and Honey Stinger waffles.

 If a rider prefers a different hydration mix or energy drink, we encourage them to bring their own and mix with the water provided on route.

 Plan to start the event with a full hydration pack and plenty of food.